zuozhenggh/learning-library/solutions-library/ebs-migrate/deploy/deploy.md

 ## Introduction

-In this section, you will provision a new E-Business Suite Enviornment from the backup you created using the EBS Cloud Backup Module in the previous lab.
+In this section, you will provision a new E-Business Suite Environment from the backup you created using the EBS Cloud Backup Module in the previous lab.

 **Estimated Lab Time:** 10 minutes (with approx. 1-1.5 hour wait time for provisioning)